-Just when you were beginning to think you had it good with your foosball table, cold brew dispenser, meditation nook and breakfast cereal buffet, Amazon goes and really ups the ante when it comes to employee-placating in-office perks by building its workers a crazy greenhouse-cum-chill-out zone that, at first glance, is more Pauly Shore than Jeff Bezos.
+Just when you were beginning to think you had it good with your foosball table, cold brew dispenser, meditation nook and breakfast cereal buffet, Amazon goes and really ups the ante by building its workers a crazy greenhouse-cum-chill-out zone that, at first glance, is more Pauly Shore than Jeff Bezos.

 Consuming downtown Seattle’s Denny Regrade neighborhood like an encroaching fog coming in from Elliot Bay, it’s already been well established that Amazon’s new corporate headquarters/nonstop construction project is large (3.3 million square feet spread out across three city blocks), slightly ominous and impossible to avoid.
 Also based in Seattle, tech campus-specializing architecture firm NBBJ prefers to call its city-transforming work a “neighborhood rather than a campus” to more appropriately “reflect Amazon’s “community-based culture.”

 Fair enough.
-But how many neighborhoods are composed of mid- and high-rise towers clustered around a tri-sphered biodome filled with upwards of 3,000 species of plants and 40-some massive trees?
+But how many neighborhoods are composed of mid- and high-rise towers clustered around a tri-sphered biodome filled with upwards of 40,000 plants from 30 countries and 40-some massive trees?

-In a jewel-filled New York Times article published earlier this week, readers are given a taste of what will transpire within the flamboyant, bubble-shaped heart of Amazon’s shiny new downtown Seattle campus.
+In a jewel-filled New York Times article published in 2016, readers were given a taste of what will transpire within the flamboyant, bubble-shaped heart of Amazon’s shiny new downtown Seattle campus.

 The Times piece confirms the structure will serve as an employees-only greenhouse where stressed-out Amazonians can “amble through tree canopies three stories off the ground, meet with colleagues in rooms with walls made from vines and eat kale Caesar salads next to an indoor creek.”

-There will be “suspension bridges high off the ground that will be just wobbly enough to quicken the pulses of employees who walk over them.”
+There are “suspension bridges high off the ground that will be just wobbly enough to quicken the pulses of employees who walk over them.”

-There will be an in-house horticulturist.
+There are an in-house horticulturist.
 Previously with the Atlanta Botanical Garden, his name is Ron Gagliardo and he’s busy tending to a one-acre greenhouse located a “half-hour drive” (read 90-minute) drive on Seattle’s suburban Eastside where the city’s tech campuses have traditionally blossomed.
-Gagliardo and his team will transport the contents of the greenhouse to Amazon’s downtown biome next spring.

-There will be a plant-benefiting controlled climate kept at 72 degrees with 60 percent humidity during the daytime and 55 degrees with 85 percent humidity at night.
+The plant-benefiting climate will be kept at 72 degrees with 60 percent humidity during the daytime and 55 degrees with 85 percent humidity at night.

-And, as mentioned, there will be plants — lots and lots of plants including numerous rare and endangered species bestowed to Amazon from private growers and botanical gardens across the world.
+Many plants, including numerous rare and endangered species, were bestowed to Amazon from private growers and botanical gardens across the world.

 Amazon wants its plant-filled bubble-plex to join the Space Needle and the Central Library as one of Seattle's most iconic structures.
 (Photo: Peter Alfred Hess/flickr)